igrishaev/pg2/README.md

 > clj -M:migrations-list
 ~~~

-Of course, you can shorten it using the config file.
-Move all the parameters
+You can shorten it by using the config file.
+Move all the parameters into the
-into the `migration.config.edn` file, and keep only commands in the `:main-opts`
+`migration.config.edn` file, and keep only a command with its sub-arguments in
-vector:
+the `:main-opts` vector:

 ~~~clojure
 {:aliases